estruyf/vscode-msgraph-autocomplete/README.md

 #### MS Graph: Clear autocomplete cache

-By default, the cached data persists for 8 hours.
+By default, the cached data persists for 5 days.
 If you want, you can always clear the cache by using the *MS Graph: Clear autocomplete cache* (`msgraph.autocomplete.clearCache`) command.

 ![](./assets/clear-cache.png)